alegresantisp/alegresantisp/README.md

 ![Banner de Santiago Alegre](/bannerIn.jfif)

-# ¡Hola! 👋 Soy Santiago Alegre
+# Hi! 👋 I'm Santiago Alegre

-### 👨‍💻 Full Stack Developer Especializado en Front End
+### 👨‍💻 Full Stack Developer Specialized in Front End

-¡Bienvenido a mi perfil de GitHub!
-Soy un apasionado desarrollador con experiencia en la creación de aplicaciones web con tecnologías modernas.
-Disfruto trabajando tanto en el frontend como en el backend, siempre buscando aprender y mejorar mis habilidades.
+¡Welcome to my GitHub profile!
+I’m a passionate developer with experience in building web applications using modern technologies.
+I enjoy working both on the frontend and backend, always eager to learn and improve my skills.

 ---

-### 🚀 Proyectos Destacados
+### 🚀 Highlighted Projects

-- [**Ribuzz**](https://ribuzz.vercel.app/) - Plataforma de gestión de calendarios y mapas interactivos, con integración de pagos y manejo de imágenes.
-(Frontend en **Next.js**, Backend en **NestJS**).
+- [**Ribuzz**](https://ribuzz.vercel.app/) - Platform for managing calendars and interactive maps, with payment integration and image handling.
+(Frontend in Next.js, Backend in NestJS).

 ---

-### 🛠️ Tecnologías y Herramientas
+### 🛠️ Technologies and Tools

 - **Frontend:** React, Next.js, TailwindCSS, Formik, FullCalendar, Leaflet
 - **Backend:** NestJS, Node.js, TypeORM, PostgreSQL, JWT, Google OAuth
-- **Servicios:** Stripe (pagos), Cloudinary (gestión de imágenes), Render (deploy backend), Vercel (deploy frontend)
+- **Servicios:** Services: Stripe (payments), Cloudinary (image management), Render (backend deployment), Vercel (frontend deployment)
-- **Otros:** Git, Docker, APIs REST, GraphQL
+- **Others:** Git, Docker, APIs REST, GraphQL

 ---

-### 📫 Cómo contactarme
+### 📫 How to Contact Me

 - **Email:** [alegresantisp@gmail.com](mailto:alegresanti@gmail.com)
 - **LinkedIn:** [Santiago Alegre](https://www.linkedin.com/in/santiago-alegre/)
-- **Teléfono:** +54 11 5938 9802
+- **Phone:** +54 11 5938 9802

 ---

-### ⚡ Algo sobre mí
+### ⚡ A Little About Me

-- 🌍 Vivo en Buenos Aires, Argentina.
+- 🌍 I live in Buenos Aires, Argentina.
-- 🚀 Siempre estoy trabajando en nuevos proyectos y buscando colaborar con la comunidad tech.
+- 🚀 I’m always working on new projects and looking to collaborate with the tech community.
-- 🎯 Mis objetivos actuales: profundizar en Next.js, React y mejorar mis habilidades con Nest.js.
+- 🎯 My current goals: delve deeper into Next.js, React, and improve my skills with Nest.js.

-Gracias por visitar mi perfil, ¡nos vemos en el código! 🚀
+Thank you for visiting my profile, see you in the code! 🚀